 Last year, the UN reported more than 110,000 refugees living in Thailand.
-Escaping from ethnic conflict, many of them fled for Bangkok but most of them have settled along the Thai-Burmese border to the north.
+Escaping from ethnic conflict, many of them flee for Bangkok but most of them settle along the Thai-Burmese border to the north.

 As refugees, they face a lot of obstacles.
-The legal means of staying in the country are dependent on employment but many refugees don’t have the basic Thai language they need to find work, and the Thai government refuses to recognize any education acquired in Burma.
+The legal means of staying in Thailand are dependent on employment but many refugees don’t have the basic Thai language they need to find work, and the Thai government refuses to recognize any education acquired in Burma.
 Even if work is possible, working conditions are poor – sometimes long days for less money than the Thai wage which is 300 baht ($10) a day.
-It means many of them are forced to live in self-built sheds, camps, or village settlements where electricity or water is scarce just to make ends meet.
+Many refugees are forced to live in self-built sheds, camps, or village settlements where electricity or water is scarce just to make ends meet.

-In Chiang Mai there are NGOs helping to alleviate these challenges like Thai Freedom House, a non-profit organization that provides language, some daily needs, and skills for refugee communities and minority groups trying to integrate into a new country.
+In Chiang Mai there are NGOs helping to alleviate the challenges for Burmese refugees like Thai Freedom House, a non-profit organization which helps provide basic necessities and teaches valuable life skills to refugee communities and minority groups trying to integrate into a new country.

 No one is free while others are oppressed.

-At the back of the café, is the “pre-loved charity shop” in the café where you can buy handcrafted bracelets and necklaces.
-You can also drop off unwanted clothing, shoes, toys, or household items.
-They would be redistributed to communities that need it most or re-sold to buy emergency items like mosquito nets or beds.
+At the back of the café, is the “pre-loved charity shop” where you can browse and purchase handcrafted bracelets and necklaces.
+You can also drop off unwanted clothing, shoes, toys, or household items which are redistributed to communities that need it most, or re-sold to buy emergency items like mosquito nets or beds.

 Where: 116 Maneenopparat Road, Chiang Mai